casperklein/bash-scripts/README.md

 ## catz
 Concatenate files (gziped files decompressed) and print on the standard output.

+## cpm
+A file and directory copy tool with status indicators.

 ## makepass
 Generates a password of custom length.